x-CK-x/Model-Builder-DCT/README.md

 - options to select multiple models to run at the same time over the same specified data
 - options combine results with models selected
 - options to run [classification, grad_cam visualization] tasks
+- supports gpu & cpu run options; all compute options can be enabled in batch mode for higher efficiency (using a forkjoin pool & a thread-safe img queue)

 ### Features to be implemented: